 Question: During BUD/s, I’m guessing that there were times that you wanted to quit.
 How did you develop the mental toughness to push through it and complete training when so many others didn’t?

 I wanted to quit many times.
 My “why” was really big.
 When your “why” is big enough you can over come any “how”.
-I wanted my family to be proud of me and to for myself to stop being a loser.
+I wanted my family to be proud of me and to stop being a loser.
 I wanted to win and turn my life around.

 RELATED ARTICLES: